Hexagon Baby Quilt

 - Join hexagons into rows by machine.

-- Lay the hexagons side by side, do not overlap.
+- Lay the hexagons next to each other, but do not overlap.
 Use a decorative wide zigzag.

 - Make sure all the open edges are joined to another hexagon so no open edges end up on the outside edge.
 Otherwise, you will have to close those edges by hand.